-I am a reforming perfectionist, reforming being the key word.
-Change in our relationships with ourselves is a process.
+I am a reforming perfectionist, reforming being the keyword.
+Change in our relationships with ourselves is a vital part of being human.
 It requires vulnerability, acceptance, and compassion.

 I’ve gone through phases of comparing myself to others and discounting my own good qualities.
 I’ve experienced the restlessness that comes with never feeling good enough.
 I have developed my own love/hate relationship with control and certainty.

 It has not always been easy to look at this part of myself.
 Any of us may have that place within that we would rather not see.
 We wish to hide it for fear of rejection and disconnection, or we may wish to deny it to avoid the discomfort that comes with acknowledgment.
+Being human means embracing all parts of ourselves, even the challenging ones.
 It is hard to see ourselves clearly from this position.
 This is when the “good enoughs” and “shoulds” may be most persuasive.

 Long before I understood my relationship with myself, I was aware of the exceptions to these feelings.
 I enjoyed the brief moments of separation from my thoughts and judgments.
 In those moments, I could appreciate me.

 Time with nature has always helped me find my center.
 An act as simple as sitting in the backyard could provide me with peace.
-Even while moving, I find that nature encourages stillness within.
+Even while moving, I find that nature encourages stillness within, reminding me of the essence of being human.

 The sky, stars, and trees have a great deal to teach us if we are ready to learn.